isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-carpet/index.md

 - rid
 - flea
 layout: post
-- -
+---

-- If youve got a furry pet at home, its likely that your carpet is [infected with fleas](https://entomology.ca.uky.edu/ef602).Well tell you how to get rid of the fleas in your carpet.
+If youve got a furry pet at home, its likely that your carpet is [infected with fleas](https://entomology.ca.uky.edu/ef602).Well tell you how to get rid of the fleas in your carpet.

-Weve carried out the research so that you dont have to, and well share with you the most effective tips and techniques that you can use to ensure that your carpets are [flea](https://pestpolicy.com/how
+Weve carried out the research so that you dont have to, and well share with you the most effective tips and techniques that you can use to ensure that your carpets are [flea](https://pestpolicy.com/how-to-get-rid-of-flea-eggs-on-cats/)-free.**Its best for both you and your pet that you eliminate fleas from your carpet as soon as possible.
-- to
-- get
-- rid
-- of
-- flea
-- eggs
-- on
-- cats/)
-- free.**Its best for both you and your pet that you eliminate fleas from your carpet as soon as possible.

-To get rid of fleas, you just need to follow any of these three simple methods: **
-- **Thoroughly vacuum the carpet**
-- **Steam clean the carpet**
-- **Treat your carpet using flea killers** [caption id="attachment_2200" align="aligncenter" width="640"]
+To get rid of fleas, you just need to follow any of these three simple methods: ** - **Thoroughly vacuum the carpet** - **Steam clean the carpet** - **Treat your carpet using flea killers** [caption id="attachment_2200" align="aligncenter" width="640"]

 Vacuuming Carpet[/caption]

 ##  Disinfect the Items On the Carpet

-Gather all the cushions, pet bedding, and other fabrics that are lying on or near the carpet
-- with or without a host.
+Gather all the cushions, pet bedding, and other fabrics that are lying on or near the carpet - with or without a host.
 Wash thoroughly and dry them off at the highest setting.
 The fleas that are hidden in the items will get killed from the heat of the washer and dryer.

 In case you cant wash an item, properly vacuum it.
 Dont forget to vacuum the underside of the furniture.
 Remove the cushions from the upholstered furniture, wash and dry the covers at the highest setting and vacuum all of it.

 Put in some extra effort and steam clean it the heat helps to kill the fleas as at any stage of their life as they cant endure temperatures over 95 degrees Fahrenheit.
 The dormant flea pupae also wake up because of the heat, making it easier to kill them.

-Do this and you can get flea free carpets
-- Almost 95% of the flea infestation resides in the carpets; hence disinfecting the carpet when theyre in their developing stage is necessary to permanently get rid of them.
+Do this and you can get flea free carpets- Almost 95% of the flea infestation resides in the carpets; hence disinfecting the carpet when theyre in their developing stage is necessary to permanently get rid of them.

 Related: Flea Bites vs. Bed Bug Bites